The Foreign and Commonwealth Office (FCO) no longer advise against all but essential travel to Anguilla.

 If you are considering travelling to Anguilla, you should plan very carefully and ensure you have your own contingency measures in place.
 There has been widespread damage to infrastructure and communications with many homes and buildings damaged.
-Access to medical supplies, food and water are limited and power supplies have been affected.
-You should be aware that our ability to provide assistance to you will be extremely limited.
-If you’re in Anguilla, you should keep your departure options under regular review.

 UK health authorities have classified Anguilla as having a risk of Zika virus transmission.
 For more information and advice, visit the website of the National Travel Health Network and Centre

 Most visits to Anguilla are trouble-free.
 However, cases of robbery and other crimes do occur.
 See Crime.